 Reach for this book when your child is grappling with the quiet ache of not feeling 'enough' or when they are navigating the complexities of a multifaceted identity.
 While Wesley is excited to celebrate Indigenous Peoples' Day, her poem is rejected for the school paper and her sense of belonging is shaken.
 Through a single, meaningful day culminating at an intertribal powwow, the story explores how we define ourselves beyond external validation.
 This is a gentle, middle-grade novel that beautifully balances the sting of social disappointment with the warmth of multigenerational support.
 It is an ideal choice for parents who want to discuss heritage, resilience, and the importance of finding your 'tribe.'
 Christine Day offers a realistic look at modern Indigenous life, making it a perfect tool for normalizing diverse experiences and encouraging self-confidence in children ages 8 to 12.

-The book deals with identity and the 'imposter syndrome' some Indigenous children feel when they don't live on a reservation or meet certain stereotypes.
+The book addresses the feeling of 'imposter syndrome' that some Indigenous children experience when they feel they don't meet certain stereotypes or live on a reservation.
+This can manifest as insecurity about their identity and connection to their heritage.
 The approach is direct and realistic.
-It also touches on the microaggressions found in school settings.
+It also touches on microaggressions Wesley experiences at school, such as a classmate making an insensitive comment about Indigenous Peoples' Day.
 The resolution is deeply hopeful and grounded in community.

 A 10-year-old girl who feels like she is on the periphery of her friend groups or who is struggling to articulate why her heritage matters to her in a contemporary world.

 This book can be read cold.
-It is helpful to know that it takes place over the course of a single day, which heightens the emotional immediacy.
 A parent might choose this after hearing their child say, 'I don't really fit in anywhere,' or seeing their child discouraged after a creative rejection.

 Younger readers will focus on Wesley's social anxiety and the fun of the powwow.
-Older readers (11-12) will better grasp the nuances of blood quantum mentions and the historical weight of Indigenous Peoples' Day.
+Older readers (11-12) will better understand the historical context of Indigenous Peoples' Day and how historical policies like blood quantum have affected Indigenous communities and individual identity.

 Wesley, an Upper Skagit girl, has written a poem for Indigenous Peoples' Day that she hopes will be published in the school newspaper.
 When it is rejected and her crush doesn't seem to notice her, her day feels like a failure.
 However, a night spent at an intertribal powwow with her family and friends helps her reconnect with her Upper Skagit heritage and realize that her identity is not defined by a single poem or a school's recognition.